-Physlogger, developed jointly by Physlab and Qosain Scientific, is an Arduino based data logging device that can input signals from a multiple variety of analog and digital sensors.
+Physlogger, developed jointly by Physlab and Qosain Scientific, is an Arduino based data logging device that can input signals from multiple varieties of analogue and digital sensors.
 Many of these sensors are also designed by Physlab.
 Here are the broad technical specifications of this data logger.

 |Number of channels||4 (A,B,C,D) and one I2C|